even4void/aliquote/content/post/unix-geekery.md

 [[ $- =~ i ]] && [ -r "$HOME"/.zshrc ] && source "$HOME"/.zshrc
 ```

-The `.bash_profile` is identical.
-Basically, this allows to manage login shells by sourcing relevant init files.
+The `.bash_profile` is identical, so that I can rely on the exact same config to load everything I need independent of the shell I'm using, or more precisely the machine I interact since I do a lot of remote work through ssh where I generally only use Bash and BW colorscheme.
+In sum, the above scheme allows to manage login shells by sourcing a common set of relevant init files.
 The `.config/profile.d` directory follows Bash scripts organization for environment variables (`/etc/profile`) and application-specific startup files (`/etc/profile.d`).
 I currently have three main files there:

 ```shell
 » tree .config/profile.d